Manage your kid’s constipation! Quick relief with real foods can help.

 Foods that help with constipation tend to be higher in fiber and interact with the gut with a laxative effect.

 Many of these foods are easy to find and a simple home remedy for constipation you can find in the grocery store.

 1. Pear Nectar

 Juices that are labeled 100% fruit juice are just that—100% juice.

 Nectars, on the other hand, may contain added sugar or the addition of other juices.

-Because of this, nectars a higher osmotic load, increasing the amount of water into the intestine and helping to stimulate a bowel movement.
+Because of this, nectars have a higher osmotic load, increasing the amount of water coming into the intestine and helping stimulate a bowel movement.

 Tip: Warm up the nectar for additional movement potential.

 The seeds on berries like strawberries add roughage and bulk to stools.